 All students are offered the opportunity to purchase student accident insurance through a carrier approved by the Leon County School Board.
 Students are encouraged to purchase the policy, especially those enrolling in shop courses that have exposure to potentially dangerous materials and equipment.
-Student insurance forms are available in Student Services.
+Information regarding student insurance is available in Student Services and on the LTC website.